mraleph/mraleph.github.com/_posts/2013-03-28-why-asmjs-bothers-me.md

 * **Bytecode side**: I am concerned that we are trying to hide a bytecode inside a normal high-level language.
 Even more: we are trying to enrich a high-level language with features that only bytecode needs.
 If I believed that JavaScript has already hit a performance ceiling that it cannot surpass I would step forward and propose a bytecode that can go beyond that ceiling.
 But I don't believe that, see above.

 <small>[At this point I have spent several hours writing these things down and I ate all the food that I stashed for Easter holidays.
 I am starting to think that I failed to clearly convey my thoughts and my feelings so it will be appropriate to starve to death.
 Thanks for reading anyway.]</small>

+<p><span style=" color: white; border: 1px #7A0026 solid; padding: 0px 2px; background: #7a0026;">Update 18 July 2013</span> I have been told that my post can be read as if I am arguing that idiomatic JavaScript can easily achieve performance of asm.js-style code.
+I would like to clarify that this is not  what I am trying to say here.
+Without a doubt asm.js-style code comes with its own benefits: it eliminates non-trivial JavaScript objects and automatic memory management from the picture, reducing things to arithmetic and typed array manipulation.
+This reduces the pressure on the garbage collector, similar to manual JS-object pooling, and allows to avoid obscure corner cases in heuristics that are used by VMs to make inherently shapeless JavaScript objects fast.
+Thus asm.js-style code indeed has certain performance advantages over idiomatic JavaScript code (I argued the same <a href="http://mrale.ph/blog/2011/11/05/the-trap-of-the-performance-sweet-spot.html">over a year ago</a>) and discussing whether or not similar gains can be achieved by pure restructuring of the idiomatic code and advances in JIT compilation is out of scope for this post. </p>

+This post concentrates on my belief that asm.js-style code can be JIT compiled without reliance on "use asm" and show performance comparable to AOT-compiled (think OdinMonkey) asm.js code.
+This is what I am arguing: asm.js in general and "use asm" in particular are not needed because JIT compilers can and should infer this information purely from JavaScript semantics.
+Instead we are being forced into false language dichotomy, without actually gaining access to a new shiny bytecode / language and still confined to JavaScript limitations.

+At the same time I strongly believe that JIT compilers should strive to achieve **continuous performance** in the sense that *reasonable* perturbations to the input source should cause *reasonable* changes in the performance.
+Programmer must not be forced to write meaningless `e = +e` to tell VM that `e` is a double.
+In the *right* world there should be no difference in performance between the following two ways of doing the same thing:

+{% highlight javascript %}
+// Fully typed asm.js-style
+var x = (function () {
+  "use asm";
+  var floor = stdlib.Math.floor;
+  function x(e) {
+    e = +e;
+    // This is what you need to write in FF Nightly 25.0a1 (2013-07-18)
+    // to coerce result of floor to integer and return it
+    // if you what the code to validate as asm.js code. return ~~+floor(e)|0;
+  }
+  return { x: x };
+})(window).x;
+{% endhighlight %}

+{% highlight javascript %}
+// Reasonable-style
+function x(e) { return floor(e)|0; }
+{% endhighlight %}